markjpjones/projects/yelp sentiment analysis/README.md

 	<img src="README.assets/roc.png" height="450" width="800"/>
 </p>

 The area under the ROC curve tells us how good the model is at predicting positive reviews as positive (class 1) and negaitve reviews as negative (class 0).
 Here the model is excellent at correctly predicting the right class at any given threshold.
 Decreasing the threshold increases True Positive Rate (TPR) and False Positive Rate (FPR), while increasing the threshold does the opposite.
-So, here as the threshold decreases, the TPR increases at a fatser rate than the FPR (until the threshold doesn't matter) this means the model predicting classes with high probability.
+So, here as the threshold decreases, the TPR increases at a faster rate than the FPR (until the threshold doesn't matter) this means the model predicting classes with high probability.

 The Precision-Recall curve shows how the Precision and Recall scores change for each class as the threshold changes.
 Here, as the threshold decreases the Recall increases.
 However, as the predicted probabilities for the classes are so high, the threshold does not impact the precision scores until the point at which the the threshold is almost 0.
-At which point only perfect Ture Negative predictions will remain in place, everything else will move over the positive class.
+At which point only perfect True Negative predictions will remain in place, everything else will move over the positive class.

 Finally, lets examine the model coefficients to see which features are most important for making predictions.
-In this instance the model is predicting positive reviews (predictive class), so features with positive coefficients enhance the chance of an observation being part of this class.
-While the negative coefficients diminish the chance, and enhance preidcitions of a negative review.
+In this instance, the model is predicting positive reviews (predictive class), so features with positive coefficients enhance the chance of an observation being part of this class.
+While the negative coefficients diminish the chance, and enhance predicitions of a negative review instead.
 The graph below shows the features with the largest coefficients (both positive and negative).
 Intuitatively the graph make sense.
 For example, it is reasonable to expect to see words with positive coeffcients included in positive reviews.
-And for negative coefficient words to be appear in negative reviews .
+And for negative coefficient words to be appear in negative reviews.
 So the features which enhance predictions for both clases seem to make intuitive sense.
 Further, the model is not being dominated by a few keywords with very large coefficients, which could point to a potential issue.

 <p align="center">
 	<img src="README.assets/model coefficients.png" height="500" width="650"/>